-When Couples Split—Therapy and Counseling for Divorce Recovery in Sterling, VA
+When Couples Split—Therapy and Counseling for Divorce Recovery in Loudoun County (Sterling, VA)

 When couples walk down the aisle after saying, “I do,” they would never dream of walking out of a lawyer’s office a few months, years, or decades later after signing papers that say, “I do not.”
 Of course, everyone dreams of a happily-ever-after at their wedding, but not all dreams come true, as many people know.
 Up to 40 percent of first marriages will end in divorce.
 The risks are higher for second and third marriages—60 and 70 percent respectively.